ViNu-23/Fetch-Api-Data-In-JS/README.md

 This project is licensed under the MIT License.

 ## Remark
-Make sure you Fixed : "null has been blocked by CORS policy" Error in JavaScript AJAX Before running in Chrome or any browser or "use Visual Studio Code
+Before running Make sure you Fixed : "null has been blocked by CORS policy" Error in JavaScript AJAX Before running in Chrome or any other browser or "use Visual Studio Code Live Server Extension".
-Live Server Extension"